omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

   templateImage
-                Name of the icon that appears with the name in the wizard's template selection page. addProjectReference
+                Name of the icon that appears with the name in the wizard's template selection page. supportedWizardTypes
+                Comma-separated or JSON-syntax list of wizard types (e.g.
+                "nedfile", "simplemodule", "project", "inifile") that
+                this template supports.
+More about this later. ignoreResources
+                Comma-separated or JSON-syntax list of non-template files or folders; those files won't get copied over to the new project.
+                Wildcards are accepted.
+The template.properties file and custom wizard page files automatically count as nontemplates, so they don't have to be listed.

+The "New OMNeT++ Project" wizard also recognizes the following options.
+These options can be overridden from custom wizard pages.

+  addProjectReference
                 True or false; defaults to true.
-If true, the template's project will be added to the referenced projects list of the new project. ignoreResources
+If true, the template's project will be added to the referenced projects list of the new project. sourceFolders
-                Comma-separated or JSON-syntax list of non-template files or folders; those files won't get copied over to the new project.
-                Wildcards are NOT accepted.
-The template.properties file and custom wizard page files automatically count as nontemplates, so they don't have to be listed. optionalFiles Comma-separated or JSON-syntax list of files that should be suppressed (i.e. not created) if they would be empty after template processing.
-Wildcards are NOT accepted. sourceFolders
                 Comma-separated or JSON-syntax list of C++ source folders to be created and configured.
 By default, none.